-An estate plan should be a living, “evergreen” set of documents.
+An estate plan should be a "living" set of documents that you update or change as needed.
 Keep the original documents in a safe deposit box, a home safe, or at a minimum, a fireproof box.
 A copy of the documents should be kept at home and always accessible.
-Review the entire estate plan every three to five years at a minimum and certainly in the event of changes in family structure.
+Review the entire estate plan every three to five years at a minimum and certainly in the event of changes in your family structure.
 Deaths or births of beneficiaries, divorces or marriages, and significant financial changes are examples of circumstances that may require amending your estate plan.
-Also, if any of the administrators of your estate (your successor trustee, executor, agent, or guardian for minor children) are no longer able or willing to serve, or if your preferences change, amend your estate plan accordingly.
-Don’t just lock your estate plan away: know where it is, make sure others know where it is, and make it relevant to your circumstances on an ongoing basis.
+Also, if any of the administrators of your estate (your successor trustee, executor, agent, or guardian for minor children) are no longer able or willing to serve, or if your preferences change, you should amend your estate plan accordingly.
+Don't just lock your estate plan away: know where it is, make sure others know where it is, and make it relevant to your circumstances on an ongoing basis.

 © 2013 by Marlene S. Cooper.
 All rights reserved.